Phillip Schofield tells court moment his brother told him about 'sexual acts with teenager'

 Phillip’s statement

 The star’s statement then continued, saying: “I said there was nothing he could say that would make me hate him.
 Then he said that he and (the boy) had time together and that last year they had watched porn… and (masturbated).
 “I turned and said, ‘What did you just say?’.
-He said it was last year and we were alone together,” he then continued.
+He said it was last year and we were alone together.”

 “Tim said it was just this once.
 I told him it should never happen again,” he then said.